sebs/advanced-xp/agenda.md

 * Values + Principles
 * The agile manifesto and our team - Is the agile manifesto colliding with company culture?
 * Inspect and Adapt vs. PDSA - The mechanics behind retrospectives
-* 7 Wastes and 5 Factors
+* Build me a Process
-* 7 Wastes and 5 Factors
+* Build me a Process
 * Lessons Learned

 Learning Points